thdngan/arboretum/content/posts/selfsimilar-planeparallel-cooling.md

 %% The gravitational collapse of a gas cloud has gained significant theoretical attention, especially concerning star formation.
 Given that stars take shape within molecular clouds, many fundamental aspects of star formation likely stem from the physics governing the evolution of these molecular clouds.
 These clouds might consist of diffuse gas assembled together through dynamic forces like gravity or more broadly, compressive motions often referred to as colliding flows.
 Essentially, since molecular clouds have higher density compared to their surroundings, compression becomes inevitable.
 The true question then centers on the mechanism driving this compression. %%

 The birth of stars is one of the most captivating processes in astrophysics, yet the journey from a vast, diffuse gas cloud to a brilliant new star is anything but simple.
-At the heart of this transformation lies the **gravitational collapse of molecular clouds**—cold, dense pockets of interstellar gas that serve as stellar nurseries.
+At the heart of this transformation lies the gravitational collapse of molecular clouds—cold, dense pockets of interstellar gas that serve as stellar nurseries.
 But what sets this collapse in motion?
-The answer probably lies in **colliding flows**, where turbulent gas streams crash into one another, compressing the material and setting the stage for star formation.
+The answer probably lies in colliding flows, where turbulent gas streams crash into one another, compressing the material and setting the stage for star formation.
 Since molecular clouds are significantly denser than their surroundings, compression is inevitable.
 However, the real puzzle is identifying the forces that drive this compression and understanding how they shape the evolution of these structures.

 ### The power of shock waves

-Within molecular clouds, which are cold and compact parts of interstellar space, multiple processes can trigger the creation of **shock waves**.
+Within molecular clouds, which are cold and compact parts of interstellar space, multiple processes can trigger the creation of shock waves.
 These processes could be the collision of diverse gas streams or the movement of the cloud itself through the interstellar medium.
 When these shock waves travel through the gas in a molecular cloud, they condense the gas, increasing its density.
-The condensation brought about by shock waves can be a key factor for setting in motion the process of **gravitational collapse**, ultimately leading to the formation of stars.
+The condensation brought about by shock waves can be a key factor for setting in motion the process of gravitational collapse, ultimately leading to the formation of stars.
 Through this gas compression, shock waves enhance the density of specific regions within the cloud.
 These denser areas are more apt to overcome the internal gas pressure and start collapsing under the influence of gravity.

-%% When two streams of interstellar gas collide, they generate **shock waves**—powerful disturbances that ripple through the molecular cloud, dramatically increasing its density.
-These shock waves can be caused by anything from **supernova explosions** to the motion of clouds through the galaxy.
+%% When two streams of interstellar gas collide, they generate shock waves—powerful disturbances that ripple through the molecular cloud, dramatically increasing its density.
+These shock waves can be caused by anything from supernova explosions to the motion of clouds through the galaxy.
 As the gas is compressed, regions of high density begin to form.
-This is a crucial moment: if these dense pockets become massive enough, their own gravity takes over, pulling in more material and initiating the **collapse that leads to star formation**.
+This is a crucial moment: if these dense pockets become massive enough, their own gravity takes over, pulling in more material and initiating the collapse that leads to star formation.
 Without these shock-induced density enhancements, most gas clouds would remain too diffuse to ever form stars. %%

 ### Self-similarity: patterns in the chaos